-What does the “I” in iPhone (or iPad) mean?
+What does the “i” in iPhone (or iPad) mean?

 Have you always wondered what the “I” in iPad or the iPhone meant?
-We have the answer.
+We may have the answer.

 We just know that the infamous “i” has existed for as long as we can remember, and the letter itself has become a pivotal part of the phone’s name.
-Without the i, the iPhone would just be called “Phone”, and the iPad would just be called “Pad.”
+Without the “i,” the iPhone would just be called “Phone,” and the iPad would just be called “Pad.”

-To answer this I had to look around quite a bit, digging through tons of information.
-Nothing really seemed all that conclusive, sadly enough, but after looking through tons of different wiki answers, Apple questions on their forum, and more, I was able to come up with a list of potential things that the “i” could mean, but no conclusive evidence towards anything.
+I had to look around quite a bit to answer this, digging through tons of information.
+But, unfortunately, nothing really seemed all that conclusive, sadly enough.
+Still, after looking through tons of different Wiki answers, Apple questions on their forum, and more, I came up with a list of possible things that the “i” could mean, but no conclusive evidence towards anything.